ROFIES-IIITP/Raspberry-Pi/.github/ISSUE_TEMPLATE/project_idea.md

 ### Additional Context

+**Any other context or inspiration for the project idea:**

-[Add any other context or inspiration for the project idea.]
+[Add any other context or inspiration for the project idea here.]

 /cc @mention-anyone